-The emerald ash borer was first detected in North America in 2002, but probably arrived on this continent a decade earlier.
-Native to Asia, the beetle has proven to be highly destructive.
-Since its arrival, it has killed millions of ash trees and continues to spread into new areas, with considerable economic and ecological impacts.
+The emerald ash borer was first detected in North America in 2002, but probably arrived on this continent at least a decade earlier.
+Native to Asia, the beetle has proven to be highly destructive in its new range.
+Since its arrival, it has killed tens of millions of ash trees and continues to spread into new areas, with considerable economic and ecological impacts.

 Canadian Forest Service (CFS) scientists estimate that costs for treatment, removal and replacement of trees affected by emerald ash borer in Canadian municipalities may reach $2 billion over a 30-year period.
-The CFS researchers are studying the ecological impacts of ash tree mortality, including its effects on aquatic organisms, birds and understorey vegetation.
+Also expected to be significant are the ecological impacts of ash tree mortality on aquatic organisms, birds and understory vegetation, currently under study.

-Emerald ash borer was first detected in Canada in 2002, in Windsor, Ontario.
+Emerald ash borer in Canada was first detected in 2002, in Windsor, Ontario.
 By 2005, it had spread into Essex and Lambton counties and the municipalities of Chatham-Kent and Dutton/Dunwich.
-In 2006, it was detected in London, Ontario, and in 2007, new locations were detected as far east as Toronto.
-The insect has continued to spread in Ontario, with infestations found as far north as Sault Ste.
-Marie and, by 2011, as far east as Ottawa and Prescott-Russell and Leeds-Grenville counties.
-In 2013, the beetle was also detected in Frontenac County and Manitoulin Island.
+In 2006, it was detected in London, Ontario; and in 2007, as far east as Toronto.
+The insect has continued to spread in that province since, with infestations appearing as far north as Sault Ste.
+Marie and as far east as Ottawa and Prescott-Russell and Leeds-Grenville counties.
+In 2013, the beetle was detected in Frontenac County, Simcoe County, Peterborough County, the District of Algoma, and Manitoulin Island.

-All of these areas are regulated by federal ministerial orders prohibiting movement of potentially infested ash commodities that could spread the emerald ash borer.
-More information about the regulations and a map of the current regulated areas are available from the Canadian Food Inspection Agency.
+All of these areas are regulated by federal ministerial orders that prohibit movement of potentially infested ash commodities.
+More information about the regulations and a map of the current regulated areas are available from the CFIA.